Azure/azure-osconfig/docs/modules.md

 The static library implements one upper C++ class: ModuleObject.
 This class contains common code to all ModuleObject instances placed in a base class.
 Each ModuleObject instance represents one client session and implements:

-- ModuleObject::Open with same signature as MmiOpen
+- Public class constructor or ModuleObject::Open with same signature as MmiOpen when the module only has one global ModuleObject.
-- ModuleObject::Close with same signature as MmiClose
+- Public class destructor or ModuleObject::Close with same signature as MmiClose when the module only has one global ModuleObject.
-- ModuleObject::GetInfo with same signature as MmiGetInfo
+- ModuleObject::GetInfo as a static method with same signature as MmiGetInfo.
-- ModuleObject::Get with same signature as MmiGet
+- ModuleObject::Free as a static method with same signature as MmiFree.
-- ModuleObject::Set with same signature as MmiSet
+- ModuleObject::Get with same signature as MmiGet.
-- ModuleObject::Free with same signature as MmiFree
+- ModuleObject::Set with same signature as MmiSet.
-- Public constructor and destructor.

 The full internal implementation of the MMI calls is into the static library, including input argument validation, logging, etc. The reason for this is to maximize test coverage as both the unit-tests and module SO link to this same static library.